dbx manual

 controlling any number of groups.

-existing onload handler, or you could use a scaleable solution such as my
+you could use a scaleable solution such as my

 domFunction helper or